vertesy/DatabaseLinke.R/README.md

 # DatabaseLinke.R – Parse links to databases from your list of  gene symbols
-A set of functions to parse links to genomics related websites.
+A set of functions to parse and open (search query) links to genomics related and other websites for R. Useful when you want to explore e.g.: the function of a set of differentially expressed genes.

 [Get the DatabaseLinke.R](https://github.com/vertesy/DatabaseLinke.R/blob/master/DatabaseLinke.R)